EXIficient/exificient/trunk/README.txt

 CHANGES from version 0.4:
 -------------------------------------------------------------------------
 * Simplified all model group
-* Support for EXI's blockSize used when compressing
+* Support for EXI's blockSize when compressing

 -------------------------------------------------------------------------
 CHANGES from version 0.3: